 Treatment following your assessment is charged at the cost of a standard consultation.
 See our T&Cs for more information.

-Back In Motion (BIM) Camberwell has been providing high quality Physiotherapy, Massage, Clinical Exercise and Exercise Rehab services to Camberwell, Glen Iris and the surrounding suburbs since 2007.
+Back In Motion (BIM) Camberwell has been providing high quality Physiotherapy, Massage, Clinical Exercise and Exercise Rehab services to Camberwell since 2007.

 Located in the Hartwell shopping strip, BIM Camberwell has established itself as a local leader in the management of musculoskeletal pain and injury.
 The practice prides itself on the extremely strong word of mouth from the local the community as a result of the very large number of extremely satisfied clients it has.
 The practice has 9 expert physiotherapists (boasting over 50 years collective experience), that not only provide excellent physiotherapy services, but also run a number of individually tailored semi-private Clinical Exercise classes and specific exercise rehabilitation programs.
 In mid 2018, the practice moved (just a few hundred metres) into a larger, purpose built premises that enabled it to expand its services & enhance the client experience.
 It has a large carpark adjacent to the building (accessed via Summerhill Road) and ramp access to its entrance to accommodate all levels of mobility.

 All Back In Motion services are provided by fully qualified physiotherapists and are claimable (on the day, via HICAPS) under private health insurance.

 "Don't let your body limit your life" - Everything we do at Back In Motion Camberwell underpins our belief that people shouldn't allow the current state of their body dictate what they can do in life.